MONARCH HIGH SCHOOL COUNSELING DEPARTMENT

 BVSD Graduation Requirements

-10 in Language Arts grade 9
+10 credits in Language Arts grade 9

-10 in Language Arts grade 10
+10 credits in Language Arts grade 10

-10 in Language Arts grade 11
+10 credits in Language Arts grade 11

-5 in language arts elective courses, 9-12
+5 credits in language arts elective

-5 in communication courses, 9-12
+5 credits in communication course

 Social Studies: 30 credits in grades 9-12

-5 in US Government in grade 9
+5 credits in US Government

-5 in World Geography in grades 9-10
+5 credits in World Geography

-10 in World History in grade 10
+10 credits in World History

-10 in US History in grade 11
+10 credits in US History

-Math: 20 credits in grades 9-12
+Math: 20 credits in grades 10-12. *Class of 2029 & beyond: 30 credits

 10 credits of which must include Algebra I or higher level mathematics

-Science: 20 credits in grades 9-12
+Science: 20 credits in grades 10-12 *Class of 2029 & beyond: 30 credits

 Physical Education: 15 credits in grades 9-12

-5 in Comprehensive P.E. grade 9
+5 credits of P.E. taken in grade 9

 Health: 5 credits in grades 9-10